 So chipping in means seeking out things that invest in your relationships before you plop down to watch Netflix.

 Finally, we are not anti-media, anti-fun or anti-pleasure as a family.
 We just don't want to default to entertainment and goofing off as the only thing to do with our free time.
-So yes, you can watch Anne with an E on Netflix.
+So yes, you can watch something on Netflix.
 Yes, we can watch soccer together.
 Just don't slug out and watch 4 hours of TV in a row today.
 Chipping in means there are many others things to do with our lives.

 CHIP in is a bit goofy, my girls do roll their eyes at it in love.
 I even had this exchange with my middle one, "Dad, don't you just want us to do these things on our own, instead of you chirping 'CHIP in' to us every day?"
 Yes, sweetie Ky, yes I do.
 You got it and I'm proud of you.
 Dad gives dap to daughter and thanks God.